couchbase/n1k1/README.md

   - easy: convert Val to query/value.Value
     and then leverage the existing query/expression codepaths?
   - not as easy: compiled expr's?

+- expr MISSING or NULL patterns
+  - many expressions check for MISSING or NULL and propagate those, so, the first discovering of MISSING or NULL should be able to short-circuit and directly break or goto some outer codepath

 - DISTINCT